-- 1 minute (class pre-votes; results are revealed) - 2 minutes introduction / 2 minutes introduction - 5 minutes argument 1 / 5 minutes argument 1 - A few moments for each side to strategize before beginning the rebuttals - 5 minutes rebuttal / 5 minutes rebuttal - 2 minutes closing / 2 minutes closing - 1 minute (class post-votes: Are you pro or con?
+- 1 minute (class pre-votes; results are revealed) - 2 minutes introduction / 2 minutes introduction - 5 minutes argument 1 / 5 minutes argument 1 - A few moments for each side to strategize before beginning the rebuttals - 5 minutes rebuttal / 5 minutes rebuttal - 2 minutes closing / 2 minutes closing - follow-up discussion (What questions do you have?
 Did your perspective change?)

 The pre-vote will determine the order in which the debate occurs.
-Those who have the disadvantage in terms of the voting (i.e., those whose position receives fewer votes) will have the advantage in the order of the debate (i.e., introduce and argue first; rebut and close last).
+Those who have the disadvantage in terms of the voting (i.e., those whose position receives fewer votes) will have the advantage in the order of the debate (i.e., introduce and argue first; rebut and close second).